-- 1. Project Explorer / Peripherals / Registers / Faults / Views - The Project Explorer gives you a view of all the projects in your current Workspace.
-[12] - many editing and configuration features are available from this view including new Project Sharing [52] options and Virtual Nodes [15] - When debugging, the Peripherals view allows you to display a list of the MCU peripherals [113] and project memory regions.
+2. Project Explorer / Peripherals / Registers / Faults

+- The Project Explorer view (shown) gives you a view of all the projects in your current Workspace.
+[11] - many editing and configuration features are available from this view including new Project Sharing [48] options and Virtual Nodes [15] - When debugging, the Peripherals view allows you to display a list of the MCU Peripherals [109] and project memory regions.
 Selecting a peripheral or memory region will spawn a new window to display the detailed content.
-Note: depending on your MCUs configuration, some peripherals may not be powered/clocked and hence their content will not display. - When debugging, the improved Registers view allows you to view the registers and their content within the CPU of your MCU. - Pseudo registers are also displayed here such as 'cycle delta' which shows the calculated number of cycles since the last pause - Not visible here is the new Faults view which will appear automatically if a CPU fault (such as hard fault) occurs.
-This view decodes CPU registers to provide detailed information indicating the reason for the fault occuring. - Not visible here is the Symbol Viewer; this view displays symbolic information from a referenced .axf file.
+Note: depending on your MCUs configuration, some peripherals may not be powered/clocked and hence their content will not display. - When debugging, the improved Registers view allows you to view the Registers [105] and their content within the CPU of your MCU.

+- Pseudo registers are also displayed here such as 'cycle delta' which shows the calculated number of cycles since the last pause - Also displayed here is the Faults view, which will appear automatically if a CPU Fault [107] (such as hard fault) occurs.
+This view decodes CPU registers to provide detailed information indicating the reason for the fault occurring.